 - Keep your skills and knowledge current.

-- Keep a journal to include your dreams of having your own business.
+- Keep a journal to record your business experiences.

 - Use a "before you start" checklist.